pairshaped/curlingio-docs/docs/club-management/settings.md

 ### Languages

-Curling I/O supports both English and French at this time.
+Curling IO supports both English and French at this time.
 If you have both languages selected, your curlers will be able to switch between languages on the fly, and you will be able to enter both english and french content (titles and descriptions) throughout the admin section.

 ### Landing Page

-This tells Curling I/O which section to default to when someone visits your Curling I/O site.
+This tells Curling IO which section to default to when someone visits your Curling IO site.

 ### Website Hosting